#1. I’m really bummed when you go with someone else JUST because they are cheaper (or — my personal favorite — they are running a Black Friday deal)

 #12.
 I do want to have input on your wedding day timeline (i.e.: review the final draft and make suggestions, NOT create the whole thing for you)

 I get it, planning can be scary.
-That's why I've put LOTS of time and thought into creating an uber helpful Wedding Timeline Template to help take the guess-work out of it all -- how much time to reserve for the first look, factoring in drive time, making sure mom's makeup is done in time for her helping you into the dress.
-It's all in there!!
+That's why I've put LOTS of time and thought into creating an uber helpful Wedding Day Itinerary Template to help take the guess-work out of it all -- how much time to reserve for the first look, factoring in drive time, making sure mom's makeup is done in time for her helping you into the dress, remembering the cake cutting tools, etc. It's all in there!!
 I do need you to remember that I am your wedding photographer, not your wedding coordinator, and you need to own the planning process for your day.
-Keep in mind, the wedding season is an absolutely crazy time for me -- with every waking moment spent either shooting or editing, I likely also have five brides planning their weddings at the same time, and asking me questions.
+Keep in mind, the wedding season is an absolutely crazy time for me -- with every waking moment spent either shooting or editing, and I likely also have 5 brides planning their weddings at the same time, and asking me questions.
 It can get a bit much.
-So, as long as you use the tools I've provided, it should get you 95% of the way there.
+So, as long as you use the tools I've provided, it should get you about 95+% of the way there.
 And, don't worry, it all tends to come together in the end!
 How do you eat an elephant?
-One bite at a time.
+One bite at a time. :)

 #13.
 It's really disappointing when you post my images on Instagram and Facebook and don’t give me photo credit.